Supreme Court declines to allow same-sex marriages, says Parliament should decide

 A five-judge Constitution bench headed by Chief Justice of India DY Chandrachud delivered its verdict in response to a series of pleas seeking legal backing for same-sex marriages.
 The bench, which also comprised Justices Sanjay Kishan Kaul, S Ravindra Bhat, Hima Kohli and PS Narasimha, heard arguments in the case between April and May and reserved its judgement on May 11.

-In his order, Justice Chandrachud held that the court can neither strike down nor read words into the Special Marriage Act to include same-sex members within the ambit of the 1954 law.
+In his order, Justice Chandrachud held that the court can neither strike down nor read words into the Special Marriage Act to include same-sex couples within the ambit of the 1954 law.
 He left the task of deciding whether same-sex marriages should be given legal status to Parliament.

 “If we hold Section 4 of the Special Marriage Act as unconstitutional, it will take the country to the pre-Independence era,” Justice Chandrachud said.
 “If words are substituted by the court, it will amount to entering into the domain of the legislature.”